Data Protection Privacy Notice

 This notice sets out how the Euro-Tec organisation seeks to protect personal data collected and processed during an investigation.
-It covers all aspects relevant to our business as set out in the Data Protection Act 1998 and the soon to be introduced General Data Protection Regulation (GDPR) on 25 May 2018.
+It covers all aspects relevant to our business as set out in General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA).
 This notice informs clients and other affected parties in understanding how we process personal data, along with the rights of individuals to be informed who may wish to query what data is held about them.

 Reasons/purposes for processing information